AmazingDD/daisyRec/README.md

 ## Cite

-Please cite both of the following papers if you use **DaisyRec-v2.0** in a research paper in any way (e.g., code and ranking results):
+Please cite both of the following papers if you use **DaisyRec** in a research paper in any way (e.g., code and ranking results):

 ```
 @inproceedings{sun2020are,